sejun2/sejun2/README.md

-    I’m currently interesting in flutter
+    I’m currently interesting in Mobile
     I still have a long way to go, but I'm working on it. ⤴️